vishvAsa/notes/general_biology/organism/heredetary_info/evolution/articles/2024-07-12_mm-4-evolution.md

 <details open><summary>en</summary>

-In this analogy, cancer is associated with a rogue organ that is no longer working in cooperation with the rest of the system, but draining resources while inflicting harm on itself and other organs.
+In this analogy, cancer is associated with a rogue organ that is no longer working in cooperation with the rest of the system,
+but draining resources
+while inflicting harm on itself and other organs.+++(4)+++
 </details>

 <details><summary>es</summary>

-En esta analogía, el cáncer se asocia con un órgano deshonesto que ya no trabaja en cooperación con el resto del sistema, sino que drena los recursos al tiempo que inflige daño en sí mismo y en otros órganos.
+En esta analogía, el cáncer se asocia con un órgano deshonesto  que ya no trabaja en cooperación con el resto del sistema,
+ sino que drena los recursos
+ al tiempo que inflige daño en sí mismo y en otros órganos.
 </details>

 <details open><summary>en</summary>